 This particular recipe originated from the Kabsa region, located near Saudi Arabia, and it is one of the famous Saudi Arabian foods.
 It is famous in the UAE and known widely in other Middle East countries like Kuwait, Qatar, Bahrain, and Oman.
 Its name means “squeeze” in Arabic.

-The chef will cook meat until it is soft and get out of the pot.
+The chef will cook meat until it is soft.
 They will take advantage of the stock to cook rice to bring a rich taste to it.
 When it is cooked, meat and rice will be cooked with fried chopped onions, tomatoes, and potatoes together.

 8. Samak Mashwi – UAE Grilled Fish